aihoon/chatbot_training_automation/README.md

 7. The HTTP server with the trained chatbot can be run; <br/>
    *BASH/DOS> chatbot_training_client.{sh,bat} run_server ${LANGUAGE} ${PROJECT_NAME} ${SERVER_NUM}* <br/>
-   It is noted that if the HTTP server with the same trained chatbot exists, it should be automatically killed and re-run with new trained chatbot and this HTTP server should be automatically killed in one day. <br/>
+   It is noted that if the HTTP server with the same trained chatbot exists, it should be automatically killed and re-run with new trained chatbot. <br/>
-   After that, you can see the browser connected to chatbot HTTP server.
+   A web browser connected to chatbot HTTP server is opened automaticall in order for chatbot trainer to test the trained chatbot directly on the web environment.

 7. The HTTP server with the trained chatbot can be killed; <br/>
    *BASH/DOS> chatbot_training_client.{sh,bat} kill_server ${LANGUAGE} ${PROJECT_NAME} ${SERVER_NUM}* <br/>